-Reading: Literature Standard 1: Refer to details and examples in a text when explaining what the text says explicitly and when drawing inferences from the text.
+Reading: Literature Standard 1: Cite textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.

-Reading: Literature Standard 2: Determine a theme of a story, drama, or poem from details in the text; summarize the text.
+Reading: Literature Standard 2: Determine a theme or central idea of a text and how it is conveyed through particular details; provide a summary of the text distinct from personal opinions or judgments.